tamasbartha/AgentOntology/README.md

 **State Trajectory** – A function mapping time to state; in the discrete case, a temporal sequence of states.
 It represents the change of state over time and can be interpreted as a starting state plus a sequence of changes/functions.

-**Information Rate** – A function that determines how quickly new information is generated at a given point of a state trajectory.
+**Information Rate** – A function that determines how quickly new information is generated at a given point of a state trajectory; i.e., to what extent the state change deviates from previously observed patterns.
 It is the differential of the Shannon entropy of the trajectory segment defined up to that point.

 **Local Regularity** – The differentiability order of the information rate at a given point in time.
 If the information rate is singular (discontinuous), the local regularity is 0.
 If it is smooth (no derivative is discontinuous), it is infinite.